Daybook Customer Privacy Policy

 5. Cross-border transfers

 5.1.
-Several of Daybook’s sub-processors process personal information outside the Republic of South Africa, mainly in the United States and the European Economic Area.
+Several of Daybook’s sub-processors process personal information outside the United Kingdom and outside the Republic of South Africa, mainly in the United States and the European Economic Area.

-5.2.
-Daybook transfers personal information outside South Africa only in compliance with POPIA section 72.
-Daybook relies on one or more of:

 5.3.
-The contractual safeguards in place with each sub-processor include Standard Contractual Clauses (SCCs) of the European Union or comparable mechanisms approved or recognised in South Africa, together with security and confidentiality commitments at least equivalent to those Daybook offers you.
+South African transfers (POPIA).
+Where Daybook transfers personal information of South African data subjects outside South Africa, it does so only in compliance with POPIA section 72, relying on one or more of:

 5.4.
+The contractual safeguards in place with each sub-processor include the UK IDTA or the EU Standard Contractual Clauses (with the UK Addendum where the transfer is from the UK), or comparable mechanisms recognised in South Africa, together with security and confidentiality commitments at least equivalent to those Daybook offers you.

-A copy of the relevant section 72 documentation will be provided on reasonable request to intake@daybookcoza.com.
+5.5.
+A copy of the relevant transfer documentation (UK GDPR Article 46 safeguards and / or POPIA section 72 documentation) will be provided on reasonable request to intake@daybookcoza.com.

 6. How long we keep your information